 PLEASE JOIN US!
 This year’s Texas Archeological Society (TAS) Annual Meeting will be held on October 26-28, 2018, in the historic city of San Antonio, Texas.
 Headquarters will be at the Menger Hotel, located in the heart of downtown San Antonio next to The Alamo.
 Please make your plans now to attend.
-Registration begins June 5, 2018, so register early to take advantage of reduced fees!
-We will be in the heart of downtown San Antonio, next to the Alamo, at the historic Menger Hotel, a 500’ walk to the San Antonio Riverwalk, and in a year that celebrates San Antonio’s 300th birthday!
+Registration began June 5, 2018, so if you haven't registered, please take the time to register now!
+While we know the fees are a little higher than last year (not by much!), please remember that we are in the heart of downtown San Antonio, next to the Alamo, at the historic Menger Hotel, a 500’ walk to the San Antonio Riverwalk, and in a year that celebrates San Antonio’s 300th birthday!
 We think you will find the rooms at the Menger to be particularly reasonable for downtown San Antonio!

-The meeting will begin on Friday, October 26, 2018, with the Council of Texas Archeologists (CTA) training meeting held from 1:00 p.m. to 3:00 p.m.
+Registration will open at 8:00 a.m. on Friday, Oct.
+26, 2018.
+The Council of Texas Archeologists (CTA) meeting will be held from 9:00 a.m. to 12:00 p.m.
+Setup for the Book Room, Posters, Exhibitors and Silent Auction will begin at 8:00 a.m. and end at 1:30 p.m.
+The Council of Texas Archeologists (CTA) training meeting will be held from 1:00 p.m. to 3:00 p.m.
 The training this year will be “Recording Historic Sites”.
 Staff from the Texas Historical Commission (THC) History Programs and Archeology Division have developed a session on recording mid-20th century, and later, historic sites.
 The focus will be on how to evaluate historic resources that are older than 45 years in age, with or without standing structures, and how the use of archival research and oral history are integral to the evaluation of these resources.
 Presenters will discuss the similarities and differences for reporting requirements and eligibility determinations under the Antiquities Code of Texas and Section 106 of the National Historic Preservation Act.

 A Friday TAS Board meeting will be held.
-The Executive Committee will meet at 2:30 p.m. with the TAS Board to meet at 3:30 p.m.
+The Executive Committee will meet at 11:30 a.m. to 1:00 p.m. with the TAS Board to meet at 4:15 p.m. to 5:15 p.m.
+(Please notice the change in the times of the TAS meetings from the Summer Newsletter).

 Later, enjoy a delicious meal at the Menger Hotel Dining Room.
 Or, venture out along the San Antonio Riverwalk, Southtown, or downtown where you can find top rated restaurants.